-Certain air compressors can be operated on a 15 amp circuit if the following conditions are met.
+ACAUTION Certain air compressors can be operated on a 15 amp circuit if the following conditions are met.

-- 1. Voltage supply through branch circuit is 15 amps. - 2.
-Circuit is not used to supply any other electrical needs (lights, appliances, etc.). - 3.
+- 1. Voltage supply to circuit must comply with the National Electrical Code. - 2.
+Circuit is not used to supply any other electrical needs. - 3.
 Extension cords comply with specifications. - 4.
 Circuit is equipped with a 15 amp circuit breaker or 15 amp time delay fuse.
 NOTE: If compressor is connected to a circuit protected by fuses, use only time delay fuses.
 Time delay fuses should be marked "D" in Canada and "T" in the US.